<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 We'll break down exactly how you should go about delivering a great demo to leads who raise their hand.

 This is the first step in most situations where you're going to be engaging directly with leads and prospects.
-As the experts on your product or service, you're expected to understand what pains and needs you're offering to solve for.
+As the experts on your product or service, you're expected to understand the prospect's needs and what pain points/problems you're offering to solve for them.

-Collect as much information as you can about the lead before the sales demo starts so that you can maintain your appearance as a pro.
+This is why it's important to collect as much information as you can about the lead before the sales demo starts.
+Doing your research helps you maintain your appearance as a pro.

 2. Structure the Demo.

 The demo should follow some sort of agenda or schedule in order to stay on track in a way that makes sense.
-Plan out the demo as thoroughly as possible and clue the lead in on what they should expect.
+Plan out the demo as thoroughly as possible and clue the lead in on what they should expect throughout the meeting.

 3. Customize and Personalize the Demo.

 Build details and information that will appeal to the lead directly into the demo.
-It shows that you're committed to them and their success, rather than see them as just another sale.
+It shows that you're committed to them and their success, rather than just seeing them as another notch on your sales metrics.

 4. Rehearse and Rehearse Again.